 Some people are interested in visiting buildings and seeing monuments, such as castles and statues.
-Discuss this topic with the examiner.

 Use the following prompts, in the order given below, to develop the conversation:

 - a time when you visited an interesting building or monument, and what happened - a building or monument you would like to visit, and why - whether reading about a famous building can be better than visiting it - the view that people should not have to pay to visit famous buildings in their own country - the suggestion that there would be no tourism if there weren't any historic buildings and monuments.